 New York City is loved for its fast-paced life, with its busy streets, theaters, restaurants, museums, and workplaces.
-One of the most exciting places in the world, it can also be one of the loneliest and most challenging.
+One of the most exciting places in the world, it can also be the loneliest and most challenging.

 Henri Nouwen wrote, “In our society, we consider the upward move the obvious one while treating the poor cases who cannot keep up as sad misfits, people who have deviated from the normal line of progress.”

 Consequentially, People with disabilities are often ignored and left with no natural way of connecting with people living in everyday community life.
 While this may seem insignificant at first glance, it is a serious problem.

 Moved involuntarily and separated from others

 Excluded from commonplace socializing